spookylukey/django-views-the-right-way/docs/_sources/detail-view.rst.txt

 ``get_object_or_404(Product, …)`` which is also supported by the shortcut function.

-If, however, the queryset needed depends on the ``request`` object, the programmer will have to instead define ``get_queryset()`` to get access to the request data and dynamically respond to it, rather than have a static definition on the class, and they will need to know this API exists, or look up the docs.
+If, however, the queryset needed depends on the ``request`` object, instead of a static ``queryset`` attribute the programmer will have to define the ``get_queryset()`` method to get access to the request data and dynamically respond to it.
+This is a different way of doing the same thing that they will need to know about.

 There is also a subtlety with querysets: suppose your ``ProductQuerySet.visible()`` method goes from being a simple filter on a field